 Graphing Piecewise Defined Functions

-(also called a piecewise function) is a function whose rule changes depending on the value of the input.
+A piecewise-defined function (also called a piecewise function) is a function whose rule changes depending on the value of the input.

 Ex 1: Graph a Piecewise Defined Function.

 Certain functions, such as rational and radical elementary functions, have instances of restricted domains.
 When finding the domain of a function, we must always remember that a rational function involves removing the values that could make the denominator of a fraction zero.
 Finding the domain of a function that is radical means not making the radical negative.